Self-Driving Cars in Las Vegas, Nevada

 Self-driving cars defined

-The definition of a self-driving car is unclear and will likely evolve in the next few years.
-The U.S. Dept. of Transportation and the National Highway Traffic Society adopted the standard The Society of Automotive Engineers (SAE International) created in 2014.
+The definition of a self-driving car is still unclear and is likely to evolve over the next few years.
+The U.S. Department of Transportation and the National Highway Traffic Safety Administration adopted the Society of Automotive Engineers (SAE International) standard in 2014.

-This SAE Standard defines six (6) self-driving car levels: Level 0 (no driving automation), Level 1 (driver assistance), Level 2 (partial assistance), Level 3 (conditional assistance, in case of emergency, the driver can take control of a car), Level 4 (high automation) and Level 5 (full automation).
+This SAE Standard defines six (6) self-driving car levels: Level 0 (no driving automation), Level 1 (driver assistance), Level 2 (partial assistance), Level 3 (conditional assistance, in case of emergency, the driver can take control of the car), Level 4 (high automation), and Level 5 (full automation).

 Currently, car manufacturers are mainly concerned with Level 3, conditional assistance.
-The question associated with this level is - what if the human driver cannot take complete control of the car during an emergency?
-Some manufacturers want to skip Level 3 and proceed directly to Level 4, high automation.
+The question associated with this level is—what if the human driver cannot take complete control of the car during an emergency?
+Some manufacturers want to skip Level 3 and proceed directly to Level 4, which is high automation.

 Current regulatory structure

 Self-driving cars don't exactly fit into the current regulatory structure.
-Today, the Department of Transportation dictates how vehicles are built (airbags, seat belts, crumple zones), and the states regulate vehicle operation (licensing, insurance, traffic laws).
+Today, the Department of Transportation dictates how vehicles are built (airbags, seatbelts, and crumple zones), while states regulate vehicle operations (licensing, insurance, and traffic laws).

 Self-driving car companies

 What brand is the best?
-Not all vehicles are made equal, and no one knows yet what self-driving cars will have the best record regarding safety, reliability, convenience, and privacy.
-However, this year, Cruise (G.M.), Waymo (Google), Tesla, and Dailmer are on top of the list.
+Not all vehicles are created equal, and no one knows yet which self-driving cars will have the best records for safety, reliability, convenience, and privacy.
+However, this year, Waymo (Google) and Tesla are leading the charge with self-driving cars, while Daimler is making significant progress with autonomous trucks.
+Amazon's Zoox is also advancing with fully autonomous electric shuttles designed for ride-hailing services.

 H.D. road maps

-Self-driving cars require very accurate and up-to-date high-definition (H.D.) mapping systems.
+Self-driving cars require highly accurate, up-to-date high-definition (HD) mapping systems.
 A lot of work needs to be done to ensure that self-driving vehicles have a perfect and complete picture of their surroundings.
-Many self-driving car manufacturers don't rely on publicly available maps and produce their own maps.
+Many self-driving car manufacturers don't rely on publicly available maps; instead, they produce their own.

 What happens in Las Vegas?